autogluon/autogluon-rag/src/agrag/evaluation/README.md

     ```
 2. Use GPUs: Make sure to use GPUs appropriately in each module (wherever applicable).
 You can set the `num_gpus` parameter in the configuration file under each module.

 3. System Memory: Make sure your system has enough RAM for at least the size of the dataset.
-You will require more memory fir the documents that will be generated from the datasets, the embeddings, the metadata, and the vector db index.
+You will require more memory for the documents that will be generated from the datasets, the embeddings, the metadata, and the vector db index.
 We recommend running evaluation on a remote instance (such as AWS EC2) instead of running locally.
 If you would like to run locally, you can choose to run a subset of the evaluation data by setting `max_eval_size` when calling the `run_evaluation` function (see the next section).

 ## Arguments to `run_evaluation` function